 Rio Tinto Location, Formation, and Ecology

-The stunning wonder of Nature the man calls Rio Tinto further formed in a section of the world well known for its natural beauty.
+The stunning wonder of Nature that man calls Rio Tinto further formed in a section of the world well known for its natural beauty.
 In point of fact, this geological gem formed in a small portion of the southwestern section of what’s now the continent of Europe.

 More specifically, though, its precise region now constitutes the country of Spain.
 In this beautiful location, the waters of the river originate high in the Sierra Morena Mountains, in the Andalusia region.
 From there, though, the river flows primarily south-southwesterly.

 At precisely what point in the past the river itself formed presently remains undetermined.
-The origin of the enormous deposits of the various ores in the region, however, has been determined.
+The origin of the enormous deposits of the various ores in the region, however, has been uncovered.
 These deposited via hydrothermal activity between 300 – 350 million years ago.

 Given the incredible extremes inherent to the nature of the water of Rio Tinto, one might not expect to find life within it.
 That would be an incorrect belief, though.
-Although life remains scant and quite unique within its waters, small amount of its does appear.
+Although life remains scant and quite unique within its waters, a small amount of its does appear.